-It’s finally fall — and to help you take full advantage of the festive season, we’ve compiled our Columbia fall bucket list, complete with 30+ events and activities to try. 🍁
+Tomorrow is the first official day of the fall season— and to help you take full advantage of the festive season, we’ve compiled our Columbia fall bucket list, complete with 40+ events and activities to try. 🍁

 Buy fresh, fall produce from the South Carolina State Farmers Market